Spacial/awesome-systools/README.md

 - [Aurelia](https://aurelia.io/): is a collection of Modern JavaScript modules, which when used together, function as a powerful platform for building browser, desktop and mobile applications, all open source and built on open web standards.
 - [Polymer Project](https://www.polymer-project.org/): Libraries, tools, and standards for a better web: LitElement, lit-html, web components...
 - [￼￼Svelte](https://svelte.dev/): Cybernetically enhanced web apps
+- [three.js](https://www.npmjs.com/package/three): The aim of the project is to create an easy to use, lightweight, 3D library with a default WebGL renderer.
+The library also provides Canvas 2D, SVG and CSS3D renderers in the examples.
+- [JavaScript is C](https://v4.chriskrycho.com/2018/javascript-is-c.html): Maintaining invariants the most painful way possible.

 ##### API